Definition of Unearned Revenue

 - The amount received as an advance increases the liquidity of the entity.

-- Recording unearned revenue gives a true and fair view of the revenues of the seller, thereby eliminating any chances of confusion.
+- Recording unearned revenue gives a true and fair view of the seller’s revenues, thereby eliminating any confusion.

 - It helps to maintain the matching principle of accountancy.